GetStream/stream-chat-swift/docusaurus/docs/iOS/client/push-notifications.md

     }
 ```

-Make sure to set your class as `UNUserNotificationCenter` delegate while your application is loading (ie. `AppDelegate` or `SceneDelegate`)
+Make sure to set your class as `UNUserNotificationCenter` delegate while your application is loading (for example `AppDelegate` or `SceneDelegate`)

 ```swift
 class SceneDelegate: UIResponder, UIWindowSceneDelegate {